-- Effective for annual periods beginning on or after 1 January 2023. - Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2024.
+- 1 Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2024. - Effective for annual periods beginning on or after 1 January 2025.

-Except for the amendments to HKFRSs mentioned below, the directors of the Company anticipate that the application of all other new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+The directors of the Company anticipate that the application of the new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.

-3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND SIGNIFICANT ACCOUNTING POLICIES
+3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICY INFORMATION